Table of Contents

 Using the Heimlich flutter valve for a pneumothorax

 In the event of a life-threatening tension pneumothorax, it is crucial to initiate emergency medical care (elevated upper body, administration of oxygen) and to provide relief.
-With a large-bore cannula, the 2nd ICS is aspirated at midclavicular point and an emergency valve inserted.
+With a large-bore cannula, the second ICS is aspirated at a midclavicular point and an emergency valve inserted.

-Best known is the so-called Heimlich flutter valve.
-With this one-way valve, the air can now escape but no new air can enter.
-If in an acute situation the appropriate equipment is not available (e.g., as first responders outside of working hours), then instead of the Heimlich valve, a cut rubber finger cot is attached to the puncture needle and can act as a one-way valve, bringing the needed relief by the same principle as the Heimlich valve.
+The best-known valve is the so-called Heimlich flutter valve.
+With this 1-way valve, the air can now escape but no new air can enter.
+If in an acute situation the appropriate equipment is not available (e.g., as first responders outside of working hours), then instead of the Heimlich valve, a cut rubber finger cot is attached to the puncture needle and can act as a 1-way valve, bringing the needed relief by the same principle as the Heimlich valve.

 Differential Diagnosis of Pneumothorax

-Here are the three most important differential diagnoses of spontaneous pneumothorax at a glance:
+Here are the 3 most important differential diagnoses of spontaneous pneumothorax at a glance: